 Bradley Bailey, associate professor of art history, Saint Louis University

-Lecture expanding upon topics in Graphic Revolution: American Prints 1960 to Now (The Farrell Auditorium)
+Searching for the Subversive: Graphic Revolution: American Prints 1960 to Now in Context (The Farrell Auditorium)

 Ila Sheren, assistant professor, department of art history & archaeology, Washington University in St. Louis